oguzgelal/reclare/docs/GettingStarted.md

 })
 ```

-If you are using React-Reclare, wrap your root component with `ReclareProvider` and pass on the context like so:
+If you're using React-Reclare, wrap your root component with `ReclareProvider` and pass the Reclare context like so:

 ```javascript
 import { createContext } from 'reclare';